Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-07-07 00:29:13
+Last Updated: 2025-07-08 00:26:46

-The true believer is rewarded in every thing, even in affliction.
+My only fault is that I don't realize how great I really am.

-By Abu Bakr (R.A)
+By Muhammad Ali